Community Garden Support & Training

 SFC's Grow Local helps Central Texas residents start and sustain community gardens by providing education, consultation, and fiscal sponsorship.
 A community garden is a parcel of land cooperatively gardened by a group of people.
-These gardens offer individuals and families a place to grow their own food—especially those who don’t have space at home.
+These gardens offer individuals and families a place to grow their own healthy food—especially those who don’t have space at home.

 Nestled into properties like parks, recreation centers, and apartment complexes, community gardens transform underutilized lots into vibrant neighborhood gathering spaces.
 They create opportunities for neighbors to collaborate and form lifelong friendships.

-See the map below to find the community garden closest to you.
-To contact the garden, visit this Community Gardens in Austin spreadsheet.
+See the map below to find the community garden closest to you (be sure that the “Community Gardens” layer is selected).
+To contact a garden, find its profile on the Coalition of Austin Community Gardens website.
 Garden leaders will be able to tell you if space is available and whether there is a fee to participate.
 If you don’t find a community garden near you, or if the gardens in your area are full, consider teaming up with neighbors to start your own!